bssonza/agricultural-land-valuation/README.md

 Monte Carlo Simulator for Agricultural Land Valuation.

 ## Introduction
 Investing is hard.
-To do it well, one must not acquire an asset by paying more than it is intrinsically worth.
-But how to evaluate the worth of a given asset?
+To do it well, one must acquire an asset for the right price, that is, for less than what it is intrinsically worth.
+But how does one evaluate the worth of a given asset?

 An approach is to do a disconted cashflow analysis (DCF) of the respective investment.
 That is to say, calculate how much cash it will generate in it's lifetime and subtract the opportunity cost of not investing in anything else.